mikayelyolchyan/Philosophers/README.md

 ./philo 5 800 200 200 7
 ```

-If the arguments are valid, the program will output the actions of each philosopher until one of them dies or until all of them have eaten `number_of_times_each_philo_must_eat`, if specified. \
+If the arguments are valid, the program will output the actions of each philosopher until one of them dies or until all of them have eaten `number_of_times_each_philo_must_eat`, if specified.
-Bonus part takes the same arguments, but needs to run executalbe `philo_bonus` instead of `philo`.